Parliament-Funkadelic: Key members

 Junie Morrison joined P-Funk in early 1978 as musical director after having success in the early Ohio Players and as a solo artist.
 Though primarily a keyboardist, Junie composed or co-wrote several of the band's hits at the height of their popularity and served as a lead vocalist, producer, and arranger on many songs for the collective.
 Morrison stopped touring with the band after 1981, but contributed to many subsequent albums.
 During his time with P-funk, some of his work was credited under the name J.S.
 Theracon.

 Garry "Diaperman" Shider (vocals, guitar; July 24, 1953 – June 16, 2010).

 As a child, Garry Shider was a customer at the barbershop where The Parliaments rehearsed and performed, and after some time with his own group United Soul, he was recruited by George Clinton into Funkadelic in 1972.
 Shider became a frequent lead vocalist on several Parliament and Funkadelic albums and along with his "gospel" vocal and guitar style, was most recognized for wearing his trademark hotel-towel "diaper".

 Michael "Kidd Funkadelic" Hampton (guitar; born November 15, 1956).

 Mike Hampton has been the lead guitarist for P-Funk since 1973, when he was recruited at age 17 to replace Eddie Hazel, after an impromptu performance of Hazel's signature song "Maggot Brain".
 Hampton is known for his advancement of rock and heavy metal guitar used by Parliament-Funkadelic and later the P-Funk All Stars, leaving the collective in 2015.

 Glenn Goins (vocals, guitar; January 2, 1954 – July 29, 1978).

 Glenn Goins was recruited into Parliament-Funkadelic in 1975 and was an important contributor, and like bandmate Garry Shider, was known for his "gospel" singing and guitar style.
-In 1978, Goins and bandmate Jerome Brailey departed acrimoniously, and immediately began recording and producing his own band, Quazar_(album), featuring his younger brother Kevin Goins.
+In 1978, Goins and bandmate Jerome Brailey departed acrimoniously, and immediately began recording and producing a new band, Quazar, featuring his younger brother Kevin Goins.
 Shortly after his departure, Goins died from Hodgkin's lymphoma at age 24.

 Jerome "Bigfoot" Brailey (drums and percussion; born August 20, 1950).